Dhara-95/java_practice/README.md

   System.out.println("Your username is: " + username);
   ```
 - Instance variables/fields are called just before the constructor method within the class.
 Instance fields are available in scope of constructor method.

+### Testing

+- [JUnit](https://junit.org/junit5/) is a widely used Java testing framework, mainly used for unit testing and to improve code quality.